dodsonmg/computer_networking/pingDemo.md

-## Understand the Internet Protocol stack
+## Understand the Internet Protocol stack using ping and wireshark

 ### Prerequisites: